overduebookmarks/overdue/README.md

 ## Support

-If Overdue Bookmarks — Split Pane Bookmark Manager is saving you time, you can support the project:
+If Overdue Bookmarks is saving you time, you can support the project:

 - 💙 [GitHub Sponsors](https://github.com/sponsors/overduebookmarks)